 4) Invasion of privacy scandal

-Privacy invasion has been one of the major issues in Mark Zuckerberg’s company over the years.
+Privacy invasion has been one of the major issues in Mark Zuckerberg’s company over the years – and an ongoing one at that.
 In fact, the media began expressing concerns about the privacy of Facebook as early as a decade ago.
 While being interviewed, he was asked about the privacy of users’ details.
-Even now, with the launch of new products, Facebook seeks more user details than before.
+Even now, with the launch of new products, Meta seeks more user details than before.
 Their insistence on people providing more profile information has raised red flags over and over again.

 According to Zuckerberg, Facebook doesn’t share user information with external parties.
 In fact, he’s claimed that even advertisers don’t have access to it.
 He insists that everyone’s personal info is secure on the platform.
 He’s also stated that in case there is a breach by application developers, their role on the site is disabled immediately.
 Zuckerberg maintains that Facebook’s priority is guaranteeing user privacy, especially when it comes to personal information.

 Be that as it may, recent events such as the Cambridge Analytica scandal, and infiltration by operatives from Russia suggest otherwise.
-Due to these events among others, the Facebook brand is in crisis.
-Zuckerberg is doing everything he can to mitigate this crisis and reposition Facebook as a brand that prioritizes privacy.
+Due to these events among others, the Meta brand is in crisis.
+Zuckerberg is doing everything he can to mitigate this crisis and reposition Meta as a brand that prioritizes privacy.

 5) Critical need for massive users